 The culture house Blå stället, in Angered, was opened in 1979 and since then they have been spreading art, music, theatre, film and dance to the locals and many more.
 Here you can enjoy seminars, art exhibitions, concerts, poetry contests, yoga classes – and Angered’s own book fair.
 The building also houses the popular restaurant Kultur på burk, a library, citizen office and cinema.

 Every spring, Hammarkullen explodes in colour, dancing and music during the annual carnival which is the largest of its kind in Sweden.
 The well-filled programme stretches over three days and offers music and dancing from all over the world, with the carnival parade as the given highlight.
 A multicultural celebration that needs to be experienced firsthand!
 But even if you come at another time of the year, Hammarkullen is well worth a visit.
 Here you’ll find some of the gigantic murals created during the street art festival Artscape in 2016 – head to Bredfjällsgatan 34 and 46 to check them out.

 Street art in Gothenburg

-Street art has taken a bigger place in the art scene lately.
-Even though it is not just about graffiti, street art still very much associated with it.
-Gothenburg can boast with around 100 murals of different kind, all with their own uniqueness.
+Street art has taken a bigger place on the art scene lately.
+Gothenburg boasts around 100 murals of different kinds, all with their own unique expression.